Vehicle Carriers Class Action

 5. Do I need to do anything now?

-6. How do I submit comments or Objections to the Settlement?
+6. How do I submit comments or Objections to a Settlement?

-9. How will I know if there are other settlements or a judgment in this class action?
+8. How will I know if there are other settlements or a judgment in these Class Actions?

 1. What is this lawsuit about?

-In this class action the Plaintiffs allege that a number of companies who offer “Vehicle Carrier Services” (the paid international ocean shipping services via roll on/roll off vessels) were involved in a conspiracy where they overcharged customers who shipped cars or other vehicles by Roro from overseas.
-A Roro is a type of ocean vessel that allows wheeled vehicles to be driven on and off the vessel and parked on its decks for ocean transport.
+In these Class Actions the Plaintiffs allege that a number of companies who offer “Vehicle Carrier Services” (the paid international ocean shipping services via roll on/roll off vessels) were involved in a conspiracy where they overcharged customers who shipped cars or other vehicles by RoRo from overseas.
+A RoRo is a type of ocean vessel that allows wheeled vehicles to be driven on and off the vessel and parked on its decks for ocean transport.

 Top